yusef-okasha97/k8s-disaster-recovery-velero-minio/README.md

 # 6. Final Step (Very Important)
 Now open your browser and go to: localhost:9001

-Log in as minioadmin /minioadmin.
+ 1.Log in as minioadmin /minioadmin.

-From the sidebar, select Buckets.
+ 2. From the sidebar, select Buckets.

-Click Create Bucket and name it velero-backups.
+ 3. Click Create Bucket and name it velero-backups.